JGCRI/frozen-emissions/README.md

 Within RStudio, set the current working directory to the `CEDS_Data` directory, and run the script.
 Assuming there are no errors (ahem, CH4), comparison `.pdf` graphs should be placed in `/CEDS/final-emissions/diagnostics`

+## 4. Producing Gridded Frozen Emissions
+The CEDS package can be used to produce gridded bulk and biofuel frozen emissions netCDF files.
+Scripts to submit batch gridding jobs for emissions species on the `pic` HPC cluster can be found in `scripts/pic/gridding`.

+Before submitting a gridding job, the frozen final emissions files produced by the summary script in step 2 must be moved to your `CEDS/final-emissions/current-versions` directory.
+Annual gridded emissions files and their checksum files will be placed in `CEDS/intermediate-output/gridded-emissions`.
+The chunked bulk and biofuel gridded emissions will be placed in `CEDS/final-emissions/gridded-emissions`.

+**NOTE**: The gridding functions **must** be run via the commands illustrated in the gridding bash scripts in order to produce correct gridded emissions.
+Using the `Make` targets (i.e., `make so2-gridded`) will cause the frozen emissions files that have been placed in `CEDS/final-emissions/current-versions` to be overwritten with non-frozen emissions, leading to incorrect grids.

+## 5. Post-Processing Gridded Emissions Files
+CEDS produces the gridded frozen emissions files with the same filenames as normal gridded emissions.
+To avoid confusion, scripts located in `scripts/pic/post-process` can assist in re-naming the files.
+These directories also hold scripts that can modify the gridded netCDF file metadata.

 ## Summary
 ### Produce Frozen Emission Factor Files
   1. Navigate to the repository's `src/` directory and run `python driver.py <config_file> <options>` to produce frozen EF files and total emission files.
 The frozen files will be placed in the `/output` directory.
 ### Produce Emission Summary Data
+  1. Copy and paste `scripts/S1.1.write_summary_data.R` into your `CEDS/code/module-S` directory.
-  1. Copy and paste the frozen emission files from `/output` to `CEDS/intermediate-output`
+  2. Copy and paste the frozen emission files from `/output` to `CEDS/intermediate-output`.
-  2. CD to `/scripts` and execute the summary script: `python make_final_emissions.py /path/to/ceds`
+  3. CD to `/scripts` and execute the summary script: `python make_final_emissions.py /path/to/ceds`.
-  3. Retrieve the final frozen emissions from `CEDS/final-emissions/current-versions`.
+  4. Retrieve the final frozen emissions from `CEDS/final-emissions/current-versions`.
 ### Compare Frozen Emissions to Normal Emissions
-  1. Configure the `current_CEDS_version` and `previous_CEDS_version` in `CEDS_version_comparison.R` to match the frozen emission & normal emission versions
+  1. Configure the `current_CEDS_version` and `previous_CEDS_version` in `CEDS_version_comparison.R` to match the frozen emission & normal emission versions.
-  2. Run `CEDS_version_comparison.R`
+  2. Run `CEDS_version_comparison.R`.
-  3. Comparison plots will be placed into `CEDS/final-emissions/diagnostics`
+  3. Comparison plots will be placed into `CEDS/final-emissions/diagnostics`.
+### Producing Gridded Emissions Files (optional)
+  1. Copy and paste the frozen final emissions files into `CEDS/final-emissions/current-versions`.
+  2. Launch the gridding job.
+  3. Retrieve the gridded frozen emissions files & checksum files from `CEDS/final-emissions/gridded-emissions.`
+  4. Modify the gridded frozen emissions filenames.